hyemiie/vyn_web_scanner/README.md

-This is the frontend for **Vyn**, a code vulnerability scanner.
-It's built with **Next.js** and delivers a clean, fast interface to display scan results from the Django backend.
+This is the frontend repository for **Vyn**, an AI powered code vulnerability scanner.
+It's built with **Next.js** and consumes REST APIs from the Django backend to render vulnerability reports.

 🔗 Live: [vyn-web-scanner.vercel.app](https://vyn-web-scanner.vercel.app)